 About us

-The National Community Hearing Association (NCHA) is the professional representative body for community hearing care providers in the UK.
-We exist to improve hearing care for all and work with the NHS, health and social care bodies and policymakers to make this happen.
+We are the association for primary care audiology providers in the UK.
+We exist to improve ear and hearing care for all and work with the NHS, health and social care bodies and policymakers to make this happen.

 Our mission – better hearing care for all